taxx/jelly-cleaner/README.md

-# Jellyseer Media Cleaner
+# Jellyseerr Media Cleaner

-This Python tool automatically deletes old movies and TV shows that were previously requested through Jellyseer, using the Radarr and Sonarr APIs.
+This Python tool automatically deletes old movies and TV shows that were previously requested through Jellyseerr.

 It's useful for home media servers with limited space and supports:
-- Separate retention periods for movies and TV shows
 - Per-user whitelisting (media is never deleted if requested by whitelisted users)
 - Dry-run mode (safe preview of what would be deleted)